google/WebFundamentals/src/content/en/updates/2018/06/webar-chacmool.md

 When preparing for Google I/O, we wanted to highlight the exciting possibilities of augmented reality (AR) on the web.
 Chacmool is an educational web experience demo we built to show how easily web based AR can help users engage with AR experiences.
-The web makes AR extremely convenient and accessible everywhere.
+The web makes AR convenient and accessible everywhere.

 ![The Chacmool demo in action](/web/updates/images/2018/06/webar-chacmool.jpg)